axibase/atsd/rule-engine/email.md

 ![](./images/email-tab-rule.png)

-Set `Enabled` status and enter one or more email addresses separated by comma, semicolon, or whitespace.
+Set `Enabled` status and enter one or more email addresses separated by comma, semi-colon, or whitespace.

 Set toggle to **Yes** to subscribe to notifications initiated by `OPEN`, `REPEAT`, or `CANCEL` triggers.